Skip to content

 You don’t author a sightmap by hand.

-A sightmap describes how a web app behaves at runtime — its routes, components, network calls, and the institutional knowledge an agent needs to drive it.
-That description should be derived from source, not transcribed from it.
-The tools in this section are the derivation pipeline.
+A sightmap describes how a web app behaves at runtime — its routes, components, network calls, and the institutional knowledge an agent needs to drive it. .sightmap/ is curated authority, not a generated artifact: the agent observes the running app, proposes the YAML, and commits it.
+The tools in this section are the curation surface.

 Curation runs in two phases:

-2. Maintain — every time routes change, components move, or you learn something new about the app, you re-run the codegen.
-Structural fields refresh from source.
-Agent-authored fields, comments, and ordering survive untouched.
+2. Maintain — every time routes change, components move, or the agent learns something new about the app, you re-run the bootstrap loop or call the curation tools directly.
+Existing fields (memory, requests, manual selector overrides) are preserved.

 • @sightmap/cli — the sightmap command-line tool. validate, lint, match, explain.
 Used in CI and during day-to-day curation.